-The COVID-19 pandemic has continued to impact all aspects of WHO's work, including implementation of the PIP Framework.
-As a result of travel restrictions and public health advice, the PIP Framework Advisory Group held its first virtual meeting from 12-16 October 2020, preceded by three technical briefings on: (1) strengthening engagement with the diagnostics sector and outcomes of the World Health Assembly, (2) COVID-19 and influenza virus sharing and (3) the ACT-Accelerator.
+The COVID-19 pandemic has continued to challenge all aspects of WHO's work, including implementation of the PIP Framework.
+As a result of travel restrictions and public health advice, the PIP Framework Advisory Group was held in a virtual format on 22-26 March 2021, preceded by two Technical Briefings on: (1) Advisory Group work to date on Genetic Sequence Data (GSD), and (2) COVID-19 & influenza virus sharing.